Celllnside/FischAutoShake/README.md

           A. Press reset to defaults.

-          B. Change the keybind to your liking (default is Left Control, usually labeled as "Ctrl" on a keyboard).
+          B. Change the keybind to your liking (default is Left Control, usually labeled as "Ctrl" on a keyboard) and MAKE SURE TO SET THE KEYBIND(theres a button at the bottom of settings) OR THE AHK WONT WORK.

           C. Change the resolution to your monitor's resolution.
 You NEED to do this; otherwise, it WILL NOT WORK.